 In the rear panel, there is a reset button.
-It is used to load the factory default settings.
-Hold down the button until the LED's start blinking simultaneously (about 5 seconds).
-After the device has booted successfully, the factory default settings are retrieved.
+To load the factory default settings, hold the reset button down for at least 5 seconds.

 Follow the instructions below to complete the hardware connections.

 Connection to LINE port

 If you wish to connect both the router and a telephone, connect the LINE port to a POTS splitter with a RJ11 connection cable.